No plane ticket? No problem!

 Amazon Instant Video allows you to make separate purchases or rentals.
 Purchase or rent these whenever you’re ready to watch.
 Amazon is a great place to be anyway if you’d like to buy some cheap French series DVDs on the internet so you can own physical copies.

-The new show Les Revenants currently has one season available on Netflix and Amazon Instant Video.
+The new show Les Revenants currently has one season available on Netflix and can also be watched on Amazon Instant Video.
 Based on the 2004 movie of the same name, this is a beautiful, cerebral drama about dead people coming back to life.
 It’s not your typical zombie story, or even your typical ghost story, and it has the potential to appeal even to those who don’t normally like speculative weirdness.
 Canal+ has created a neat interactive page that you can use to preview and explore the show.

 Amazon.fr will give you access to the same DVD purchasing options as the French public, but you’ve got to pay.
 You’ll want to first familiarize yourself with browsing online in French and how French Amazon works, but this only takes a little study and practice.
 Another big advantage is that some series won’t come with English subtitles, so you won’t be tempted to turn them on!
 Just make sure you take device compatibility and shipping into account.
 Also make sure you’ve sampled whatever you’re buying somewhere online before plunking down the big bucks for it.